alexa21e/KindleBibliotheca/README.md

 ## Features
-- Add and delete books in the library.
-Retrieve detailed information about books, including author, genre and so on

-- Powerful search capabilities to find books based on title, author, genre or series

-- Use ASP.NET Identity for login and registration
+- Browse the books in the library(data retrieved from .json seed files)
+- Search books bu title
+- Filter books by authors and series
+- Sort books in various orders
+- Upload books(both covers and .pdf or .epub files)
+- Download books(if they are already uploaded)